 - Assists corporations with internal investigations and compliance programs, including Foreign Corrupt Practices Act compliance.

-Counsels clients on all aspects of privacy and information security laws, including the Federal Wiretap Statute and the Computer Fraud and Abuse Act.
+- Counsels clients on all aspects of privacy and information security and electronic surveillance laws, including the Federal Wiretap Statute and the Computer Fraud and Abuse Act.

 Professional & Civic Activities

 Professional and Civic Activities

-Mr. Thomson is an Executive Committee Member of the Criminal Law Practice Group of The Federalist Society for Law & Public Policy Studies; and is an Executive Committee Member of the New Orleans Lawyer's Chapter.
-He is also a member of the American and Louisiana State Bar Associations.
-Mr. Thomson formerly served as a Board Member of the Metropolitan Crime Commission of New Orleans.
-He previously served for 20 years as an Adjunct Professor of Trial Advocacy at Tulane Law School.
+- Peter is an Executive Committee Member of the Criminal Law Practice Group of The Federalist Society for Law & Public Policy Studies; and is an Executive Committee Member of the New Orleans Lawyer's Chapter.